sieyin/csv/README.md

-# csv
+# Simple CSV

 A simple and lightweight GUI to the Torrents-CSV API